the centre for citizenship

 From the Dead

 The Windsors even boost their incomes by taking from the dead.
 When someone dies in Cornwall without leaving a will their estate is taken by the Duchy of Cornwall if they have no surviving relatives entitled to inherit from them.
-Similarly when a person dies in parts of Lancashire and in other parts of England and Wales that belong to the Duchy of Cornwall, their estate is added to the wealth of that Duchy.
+Similarly when a person dies in parts of Lancashire and in other parts of England and Wales that belong to the Duchy of Lancaster, their estate is added to the wealth of that Duchy.

 "The Windsors are very good at working three days a week, five months of the year and making it look as though they work hard."